 Falls, car accidents, sports injuries or concussive forces, like those experienced by military personnel in training exercises or active combat.

-These are a few of the many causes of mild to moderate traumatic brain injury (mTBI).
+These are a few of the many causes of mild-to-moderate traumatic brain injury (mmTBI).
 However, the personal consequences are far-reaching and each individual experience is unique.

-In this overview, our goal is to provide you with a better understanding of mTBI and an innovative new treatment for treating the gait and balance issues that stem from these injuries.
+In this overview, our goal is to provide you with a better understanding of mmTBI and an innovative new treatment for treating the gait and balance issues that stem from these injuries.

 A traumatic brain injury (TBI) is when your brain is injured due to a blow to the head.
 Traumatic brain injuries are classified as severe, moderate or mild based on the degree to which the patient is experiencing symptoms.

-For the purpose of this article, we’re focusing on mild to moderate traumatic brain injuries (mTBI).
-One type of mTBI you’re likely familiar with is a concussion.
+For the purpose of this article, we’re focusing on mild-to-moderate traumatic brain injuries (mmTBI).
+One type of mmTBI you’re likely familiar with is a concussion.

-Common symptoms of mTBI (and long-term effects of concussion) include fatigue, headaches, visual disturbances, memory loss, poor concentration, loss of balance, sleep problems, emotional disturbances, depression, sensory issues and seizures.
+Common symptoms of mmTBI (and long-term effects of concussion) include fatigue, headaches, visual disturbances, memory loss, poor concentration, loss of balance, sleep problems, emotional disturbances, depression, sensory issues and seizures.

-When diagnosed, groupings of mTBI symptoms may be referred to as post-concussive syndrome.
+When diagnosed, groupings of mmTBI symptoms may be referred to as post-concussive syndrome.
 The long-term consequences can be devastating.

 Millions of Canadians live with TBI.
 In fact, one-third of all Canadians have been or will be impacted by an acquired brain injury.
 If this seems like a large number it is.
 The incidence of acquired brain injury is far greater than multiple sclerosis, HIV/AIDS, spinal cord injuries and breast cancer combined.